A Bayesian Federated Learning Framework with Online Laplace Approximation: The Proposed Method

 On the client side, the local posterior $p(\theta|\mathcal{D}_{n})$ can be decomposed into a likelihood $p(\mathcal{D}_{n}|\theta)$ and a prior $p(\theta)$ by Bayes' theorem as follows:

 where $ p(\mathcal{D}_{n})$ is a constant when the dataset $\mathcal{D}_{n}$ is given.

-In particular, we further propose a novel local training strategy, called prior iteration (PI), which regards the posterior $p^{\prime} (\theta | \mathcal{D})$ corresponding to the aggregated model distributed from the cloud as a prior $p(\theta) = p^{\prime} (\theta | \mathcal{D}) \approx \mathcal N(\theta | \mu_{S}^{\prime}, \Sigma_{S}^{\prime})$.
+In particular, we further propose a novel local training strategy, called prior iteration (PI), which regards the posterior $p^{*} (\theta | \mathcal{D})$ corresponding to the aggregated model distributed from the cloud as a prior $p(\theta) = p^{*} (\theta | \mathcal{D}) \approx \mathcal N(\theta | \mu_{S}^{*}, \Sigma_{S}^{*})$.
 In fact, in the traditional FL methods, considering the aggregated model as an initial model for local training \cite{mcmahan2016communication,li2018federated} is equivalent to treating the aggregated model parameters as priori parameters.
 Furthermore, in continuous learning, the posteriors of old tasks can also be treated as priors when learning a new task.
 Thus, similarly, we can regard the global optimization of the entire data $\mathcal{D}$ as a global task and the local optimization a separate subtask.
 In this case, the posterior probability of global parameters on the cloud becomes the prior probability of local parameters on clients.
 Therefore, we rewrite the local posteriors as follows:

 This strategy is an indispensable part of our Bayesian federation learning framework because it guarantees that the global covariance obtained by our method can be evaluated in an online manner.
+The existing similar work, such as FedCurv, evaluate the anisotropic stiffness of parameters in an offline manner.
+The existing similar work, such as FedCurv, evaluates the anisotropic stiffness of parameters in an offline manner.
+That is to say, after each client training is completed, an extra epoch is needed to obtain the stiffness of the current model parameters, during which $p(\theta | \bar{\mathcal{D}}_{n})$ is used to approximate $p(\theta_s | \bar{\mathcal{D}}_{n})$.
 Compared to offline methods, the online method generally works better and the reasons will be detailedly discussed in Sec. \ref{SEC:Estimation}.
 Similar to the model parameters, the covariance matrices in our model will be distributed to local clients and aggregated on the server side as well.
-In fact, $\Sigma_{S}^{\prime}$ consists of all local covariance matrices uploaded in the last round of training, and the local covariance obtained in the current round is made up of a Fisher information matrix evaluated and online a priori covariance matrix $\Sigma_{S}^{\prime}$.
+In fact, $\Sigma_{S}^{*}$ consists of all local covariance matrices uploaded in the last round of training, and the local covariance obtained in the current round is made up of a Fisher information matrix evaluated and online a priori covariance matrix $\Sigma_{S}^{*}$.
 Details on how to aggregate the global covariance and how to evaluate local covariances will be introduced in Sec. \ref{SEC:Estimation}.

 Besides, a second-order regularization term can be derived directly from the prior to guide the learning throughout the training process and mitigate local forgetting.
 Thus, by applying a logarithm to $p(\theta)$, a prior loss considering such a second-order regularization term can be defined as: